bonitasoft/bonita-doc/md/variables.md

 * _formOutput_.
 It is a JavaScript expression returning an object.
 The object structure matches the contract requirements and it is filled with formInput by default.
 On Submit, values entered or modified by the user and aggregated in the formOutput object (as defined by the _Data sent on click_ property of the Submit button) are submitted to the process or task to fulfill the contract.
 * _taskId_.
 It is the id of the current BPM task.
 You can use it as a BPM API parameter.
 * _context_.
 It is an External API that provides references to all business variables and documents in the process instance.
+In some cases, other types of variables are created:
-* Query variables (External API).
-If data contains aggregation relation, a Select widget is generated with its associated _available values_ data.
-It uses the BDM API like this `../API/bdm/businessData/com.company.model.Product?q=find&p=0&c=99`.
+* To display an aggregated object, a Select widget is generated to display the _available values_ of the object.
+  The variable (External API) bound to the widget is created.
+It queries the BDM: `../API/bdm/businessData/com.company.model.Product?q=find&p=0&c=99`.
 By default it uses the `find` query with a default pagination (only first 100 objects are returned).
-* Data variables (External API).
-Created in Edit mode only.
-Data value is retrieved from the _context_ like this `../{{context.myBusinessData_ref.link}}`
+* When the business variable is edited in the form (as specified in the contract creation wizard), a UI Designer variable is created for each variable (External API).
+The value is retrieved from the _context_: `../{{context.myBusinessData_ref.link}}`
-* Lazy reference variables.
-Created in Edit mode only, when a data contains lazy references.
-Reference URL is resolved using the _lazyRef_ filter like this `{{invoice|lazyRef:'customer'}}` where `invoice` is a data variables with a lazy reference on the `customer` relation.
+* When the business variable is edited in the form and is related to a parent in Lazy mode, the related variables are created.
+Reference URL is resolved using the _lazyRef_ filter: `{{invoice|lazyRef:'customer'}}` where `customer` is related to `invoice` with a lazy reference.
 * _submit_errors_list_.
 It is a JavaScript expression formatting the response payload to html when a submit fails.